3-INTERCONNECTED PROGRAMS WITH 3-FOLDED GOALS

-Davidson County Transitional Services Incorporated also operating as DC TS was established in March 2013 under the leadership of Mrs. Fay Ashworth, the Founder, and Chief Executive Director.
-In June 2013, the Human Services and Consulting Agency (formerly known as Crisis Intervention & Referral Agency), located in the Big Chair City of Thomasville, NC elected (5) Board members and was incorporated by the North Carolina Secretary of State.
+Davidson County Transitional Services Incorporated (DCTS) also operating as DC Transitional Services was established in March 2013 under the leadership of Mrs. Fay Ashworth, the Chief Executive Director.
+In June 2013, the Human Services & Consulting Agency (formerly known as Crisis Intervention & Referral Agency), located in the Big Chair City of Thomasville, NC elected (5) Board members and was incorporated by the North Carolina Secretary of State.
 DCTS is a 501(c) 3 nonprofit organization and has been tax-exempt since June 11, 2013.
-DCTS Inc. is a Human Services organization with a primary focus on troubled youth, justice served individuals, and persons that are victims or survivors of abuse.
+Davidson County transitional Services is a Human Services Agency with a primary focus on troubled youth, justice served individuals, homelessness, and persons that are victims or survivors of abuse.

 During the first years of operation, DCTS Inc. has been mainly focused on how to help our clients and their families better; additionally, we are always exploring new ways to increase revenue and lowering our service costs.
 Lots of progress has been made overall.
 Like many nonprofits, DCTS has been doing more with a little less within our agency.
 In collaboration with the CEO and Board of Directors.
 DCTS has made some tough decisions already; we know that more will emerge in the future.
 Our strategies are not only related to cost containment and productivity but also related to what support is likely in the future.
 As a working team, DCTS Executive Staff and Board make decisions that are based on both the long-term mission priorities as well as the sustainability of this quality agency.
 DCTS staff and volunteers will continue to deliver services with the same commitment to quality those we serve have come to expect.

 Fay has served as a leader in the capacity as Coordinator of Dementia Care, Nursing Department Supervisor, Assistant Shelter Manager, Executive Director, and Chief Operating Officer.
 In her free time, she is an avid reader of mystery novels, she loves cooking and baking cakes, especially wedding cakes.
-Additionally, she is a member of Friendship Baptist Church where she has been a member for 32 years and served as a former Sunday School Secretary, Young Adult Choir member, Chairman for the Annual Women’s Day- 2012, she currently serves as Assistance treasurer of the Senior Choir.
+Additionally, she is a member of Friendship Baptist Church where she has been a member for 37 years and served as a former Sunday School Secretary, Young Adult Choir member, Chairman for the Annual Women’s Day- 2012, and-assistance treasurer of the Senior Choir.
 Dr. Ashworth is a youth adviser and serve on the Deaconess Board.
 She is a officer of Unity Community 4th Tuesday’s Gatherings.
 Former Board Officer at Shepherd's Inn.
 In 2019, Dr. M. Fay Ashworth was appointed by the Thomasville City Council to serve a term of 3-years on the Thomasville Multicultural Committee.